ismaileub/Getting-started-with-react-router-dom/README.md

 ```

 Key Details About the Code:
-1. Router in a Separate File: The above router configuration is stored in its own file (e.g., router.js) for better modularity and reusability.
+1. **Router in a Separate File**:
+The above router configuration is stored in its own file (e.g., router.js) for better modularity and reusability.
 It is then imported into the main application file or other components as needed.

+2. **Parent Route (Main)**:
-2. Parent Route (Main): The parent route's component (Main) serves as a shared layout, often including elements like a navigation bar or footer.
+The parent route's component (Main) serves as a shared layout, often including elements like a navigation bar or footer.
 The child routes are rendered inside this component using the <Outlet /> from react-router-dom.

-3. Child Routes:
+3. **Child Routes**:
 The Home component is displayed at /.
 The Login component is displayed at /login.
 The SignUp component is displayed at /signup.